Taojunshen/azurepack-docs-psprocessing/ap-cmdlets/Websites/v1.0/Remove-WebSitesHostName.md

 # Remove-WebSitesHostName

 ## SYNOPSIS
-Removes a hostname from a website.
+Removes a host name from a website.

 ## SYNTAX